-- Class B multifamily real estate is older but still of good quality and condition.
+Class B multifamily real estate is older but still of good quality and condition.
 These buildings are typically about 20 years old and may be in need of some updating or a little maintenance.
 They still offer several nice amenities, just not with the same expectations as the high-end Class A offerings.
-This type of real estate is more affordable and will attract renters of the general working class.
+This type of real estate is more affordable.

-- Class C has been built within the last 30 years, usually with original work and systems.
-Generally, these properties are in need of some maintenance and repair as well as updating.
+Class C has been built within the last 30 years, usually with original work and systems.
+Generally, these properties are in need of maintenance and repair as well as updating.
 They are however usually kept clean and in good enough condition for their tenants.
-They may offer 1 or 2 amenities but nothing extravagant or impressive.
+They may offer one or two amenities but nothing extravagant or impressive.
 Here the renters are getting what they pay for.
 It’s less expensive housing but livable and comfortable.

 Within these classes of multifamily real estate properties is the style of the buildings.
-How many floors, apartments and is offered will help to determine what kind of investment property you are interested in working with.
+How many floors and apartments will help determine what kind of investment property you are interested in working with.

-- Low-rise and garden-style are typically 3 or fewer floors with anywhere from 5-50 apartments.
+- Low-rise and garden-style are typically three or fewer floors with anywhere from 5-50 apartments.
 These usually do not have elevators and are considered a “walk-up”, though some may accommodate an elevator.

 - Mid-rise range from 4 to 10 floors with some as high as 12, with elevator access.
 There can be 50 to 200 apartments in these buildings, with amenities offered.

 - High-rise buildings range in size depending on zoning laws.
 They are more than 12 floors and up to 40 stories.
 There may be a mix of apartment sizes and layouts as well as up to 20 apartments per floor.
 Many amenities are offered at these buildings because the sheer size allows the space for extras, and the amenities draw tenants.